Why is my RV/Marine lithium battery not charging?

 Conclusion

-Dealing with a non-rechargeable lithium battery in your RV or boat can be very inconvenient, but it is important to understand the causes and their solutions.
-Check your power sources, check battery voltage and SOC, understand battery protection features, and choose a compatible charger to improve charging.
-If the problem persists, you should seek professional help to ensure proper diagnosis and resolution.
-Remember, proper maintenance and care of your lithium battery will extend its lifespan and ensure trouble-free operation for many adventures to come.
+Dealing with a non-rechargeable lithium battery in your RV or boat can be very inconvenient, but it's important to understand the causes and their solutions.
+Check your power sources, check the battery voltage and SOC, understand the battery protection features, and choose a compatible charger to improve charging.
+If the problem persists, you should seek professional help for proper diagnosis and resolution.
+Remember, proper maintenance and care of your lithium battery will extend its life and ensure trouble-free operation for many adventures to come.